WekyJay/WkKit_WiKi/en_US/MenuCreation/MenuConfiguration.md

 # Menu Configuration

-As you can see, this plugin provides you with a menu creation function, but this does not mean that it can replace the excellent menu plugin *(e.g. TrMenu,DurexMenu)* .
+As you can see, this plugin provides you with a menu creation function, but this does not mean that it can replace the excellent menu plugin *(e.g. TrMenu,DeluexMenu)* .
 I am not going to integrate most menu functions, but only provide basic kit distribution.
 Of course, kit can also be used with other menu plugins!

 > First of all, we should know that all the created menus are located in the：**.\plugins\WkKit\Menus**